CapKenR/blog/what-is-container-orchestration-kubernetes-version/what-is-container-orchestration-kubernetes-version.md

 With Swarm I used node labels to designate two of the worker nodes in my cluster as being in my private cloud and two in my public cloud.
 Then, when I created the Swarm service, I used constraints to only run the service (initially) in my private cloud.
 In Kubernetes, the (rough) equivalent to labels are taints and the (rough) equivalent to constraints are tolerations.
 There are a lot more uses for taints and tolerations.
 If you want to learn more about them, see [Taints and Tolerations](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) in the Kubernetes documentation.

 In our case, we are going to taint two of our worker nodes with the key-value pair of `cloud=private` and the effect of `NoSchedule`.
 For the other two, we use the key-value pair of `cloud=public` and the same effect.
-In essence, this tells the scheduler to not schedule anything on that node unless it has toleration for the specified key-value pair.
+In essence, this tells the scheduler to not schedule anything on that node unless it has a toleration for the specified key-value pair.

 ```bash
 $ kubectl taint nodes ip-172-30-14-227.us-east-2.compute.internal cloud=private:NoSchedule